2008–09 Ukrainian Cup

-The 2008–09 Ukrainian Cup is the 18th annual season of Ukraine's football knockout competition, currently known as DATAGROUP – Football Ukraine Cup, or Kubok of Ukraine.
-The defending champion of this edition is Shakhtar Donetsk.
+The 2008–09 Ukrainian Cup was the 18th annual season of Ukraine's football knockout competition.
+The defending champion of this edition was Shakhtar Donetsk.

 The Ukrainian Cup began with a preliminary round where teams from Druha Liha and Amateur Cup champions participated.
 In the second preliminary round, teams from Persha Liha were drawn into the competition and then in the round of 32 teams from Premier League entered the competition.

-The winners of this competition will enter as Ukraine's cup winner representative in the play-off round of the 2009–10 UEFA Europa League.
-Since one of the finalists, Shakhtar Donetsk, has already qualified for European competitions for 2009–10 by virtue of their position in the Premier League, Vorskla Poltava automatically qualifies for the 2009–10 UEFA Europa League.
+The winners of this competition entered as Ukraine's cup winner representative in the play-off round of the 2009–10 UEFA Europa League.
+Since one of the finalists, Shakhtar Donetsk, had already qualified for European competitions for 2009–10 by virtue of their position in the Premier League, Vorskla Poltava automatically qualifies for the 2009–10 UEFA Europa League.

 Team allocation

 Sixty-two teams participated in the competition.

 Distribution

 Round and draw dates

 All draws held at FFU headquarters (Building of Football) in Kyiv unless stated otherwise.